Loading...

 GM Discretion

-As a Pathfinder Society GM, you have the right and responsibility to make whatever judgments, within the rules, that you feel are necessary at your table to ensure everyone has a fair and fun experience.
+As a Pathfinder Society GM, you have the right and responsibility to make whatever judgments you feel are necessary—within the rules—to ensure everyone has a fair and fun experience at your table.

-This does not mean you can contradict rules or restrictions outlined in this Guide (including the requirement to Run As Written), a published Pathfinder RPG source, errata document (like the Pathfinder FAQ and Errata), or official FAQ (like the Pathfinder Society FAQ) on paizo.com.
-What it does mean is that only you can judge what is right for your table for cases that are not covered in those sources.
+This does not mean you can contradict rules or restrictions outlined in this Guide, a published Pathfinder RPG source, errata document (like the Pathfinder FAQ and Errata), or official FAQ (like the Pathfinder Society FAQ) on paizo.com.
+It does mean that only you can judge what is right for your table in situations not covered in those sources.

-• Situations or player actions not covered by the rules.
+• Interpret situations or player actions not covered by the rules.

-• Terrain or environmental conditions described in the adventure but not given mechanics.
+• Determine the effects (if any) of terrain or environmental conditions described in the adventure but not given mechanics.

-• Reactions of NPCs to good roleplaying, and the effect that has on the outcome of the encounter.
+• Interpret reactions of NPCs to good roleplaying, including effects on the outcome of an encounter.

 • DCs and results of a check are part of the mechanics and cannot be changed.